HMS-Core/hms-scan-demo/README.md

  * [License](#License)

 ## Introduction

-The sample code shows how to quickly build barcode scanning functions into an app using the capabilities in HMS Core Scan Kit.
+This sample code shows how to quickly build barcode scanning functions into your app using the capabilities of the [HMS Core Scan Kit](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/service-introduction-0000001050041994).
+Currently, Scan Kit supports the following barcode formats:

-You can use HMS Toolkit to quickly run the sample code.
-HMS Toolkit supports one-stop kit integration, and provides functions such as free app debugging on remote real devices.
-To learn more about HMS Toolkit, please refer to the [HMS Toolkit documentation](https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/getting-started-0000001077381096?ha_source=hms1).
+- 1D barcode formats: [EAN-8](https://en.wikipedia.org/wiki/EAN-8), [EAN-13](https://en.wikipedia.org/wiki/International_Article_Number), [UPC-A](https://en.wikipedia.org/wiki/Universal_Product_Code), [UPC-E](https://en.wikipedia.org/wiki/Universal_Product_Code#UPC-E), [Codabar](https://en.wikipedia.org/wiki/Codabar), [Code 39](https://en.wikipedia.org/wiki/Code_39), [Code 93](https://en.wikipedia.org/wiki/Code_93), [Code 128](https://en.wikipedia.org/wiki/Code_128), and [ITF-14](https://en.wikipedia.org/wiki/ITF-14)
+- 2D barcode formats: [QR Code](https://en.wikipedia.org/wiki/QR_code), [Data Matrix](https://en.wikipedia.org/wiki/Data_Matrix), [PDF417](https://en.wikipedia.org/wiki/PDF417), and [Aztec](https://en.wikipedia.org/wiki/Aztec_Code)

 ## Environment Requirements

-Android Studio 3.0 or later and JDK 1.8.211 or later
+Android Studio 3.0 or later and JDK 1.8.211 or later.

-A device that runs EMUI 3.0 or later and is compatible with HMS Core (APK) 4.0.0.200 or later
+A Huawei device that runs EMUI 3.0 or later, compatible with HMS Core (APK) 4.0.0.200 or a generic device running Android 4.4 or later.

 ## Sample Code
-The demo shows the following modes for barcode scanning in different scenarios:

-1. Default View

-In this mode, your app will call activities provided by this kit and obtain the scanning result through an asynchronous callback API.
-Users will be able to scan barcodes directly with the camera or from local images imported to the app.

-Find the sample code for this mode in **example/scankitdemo/MainActivity.java**.

-2. Customized View
+Barcode scanning can be achieved in different ways, showcased by the demo.

+**Default view**

+The [default view](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-default-view-0000001050043961) mode will start a dedicated `Activity` provided by Scan Kit that will display a predefined UI, control the camera and pass back the scanning result via the `onActivityResult()` of the original activity (`com.example.scankitdemo.MainActivity` in the demo) .

+**Customized view**

-In this mode, your app will create a **RemoteView** object and obtain the scanning result through an asynchronous callback API.
-Users will be able to scan barcodes directly with the camera or from local images imported to the app.
+In [customized view](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-customized-view-0000001050042012) mode, you can define a custom UI, with the help of a `com.huawei.hms.hmsscankit.RemoteView`, and then obtain the scanning result through an asynchronous callback.
+As with the *default view* mode, you do not need to worry about developing the scanning process or controlling the camera.
+See `com.example.scankitdemo.DefinedActivity`.

-Find the sample code for this mode in **example/scankitdemo/DefinedActivity.java**.

-3. Bitmap

-In this mode, your app will implement bitmap-based barcode scanning and obtain the scanning result through related APIs.
-Your app will be able to obtain bitmaps by starting the camera or importing local images, and decode the bitmaps by calling **decodeWithBitmap**.

-Find the sample code for this mode in **example/scankitdemo/CommonActivity.java** and **example/scankitdemo/CommonHandler.java**.

-4. MultiProcessor
+**Bitmap**

+Use this mode when you wish to have full control over the input to the scanning process and the moment when you wish to get the results back.
+In `com.example.scankitdemo.CommonActivity` , the demo will pass a `Bitmap` to `com.huawei.hms.hmsscankit.ScanUtil.decodeWithBitmap()` ([definition](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References/scan-scanutil4-0000001050167699#section14774629143713)).

+**Multi-processor**

-When working together with ML Kit, Scan Kit provides the capability of detecting both barcodes and human faces.
-Frame data is transmitted and decoded through MultiProcessor APIs.
+Recognize multiple barcodes at the same time.
+When working together with the [HMS ML Kit](https://developer.huawei.com/consumer/en/hms/huawei-mlkit/), Scan Kit can detecting both barcodes and human faces.
+Frame data is transmitted and decoded through [the multi-processor API](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References/scan-analyzer4-0000001050167905).
+See `com.example.scankitdemo.CommonActivity` and read more about [how it works](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-synchronous-mode-0000001050043967).

-Find the sample code for this mode in **example/scankitdemo/CommonActivity.java** and **example/scankitdemo/CommonHandler.java**.

-5. Generating barcodes

-Call the **buildBitmap** API to generate barcodes.

-Find the sample code for barcode generation in **example/scankitdemo/GenerateCodeActivity.java**.
+**Generating barcodes**

+Generate your own barcodes by calling `com.huawei.hms.hmsscankit.ScanUtil.buildBitmap()` ([definition](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References/scan-scanutil4-0000001050167699#section56266161243)) in `com.example.scankitdemo.GenerateCodeActivity`.

 ## Result

 <img src="Screenshot.jpg" width=250 title="ID Photo DIY" div align=center border=5>

 ## Technical Support

 You can visit the [Reddit community](https://www.reddit.com/r/HuaweiDevelopers/) to obtain the latest information about HMS Core and communicate with other developers.

 If you have any questions about the sample code, try the following: